 - 8.1 Chapter 3 outlined the purpose and intended effect of the legislation.
 The Bill is intended to address a significant barrier to enable more parents to work and improve the outcomes for children later in life through the provision of high quality education and childcare.
 Building on the £10m we invested in 2017-18 the draft Budget increased that investment to £25m in 2018-19 rising to £45m in 2019-20 to support the extension of the Offer in Wales. - 8.2 The full roll out of the Offer will be shaped by the findings from the independent evaluation of the early implementation.
-This will include an assessment of overall take-up of the offer by eligible working parents, and consider the impact of legislation11. - 8.3 It is important to note that the cost of providing childcare under the Offer will not change under any of the options considered for checking the eligibility of applicants and notifying applicants of the outcome.
+This will include an

+- assessment of overall take-up of the offer by eligible working parents, and consider the impact of legislation. - 8.3 It is important to note that the cost of providing childcare under the Offer will not change under any of the options considered for checking the eligibility of applicants and notifying applicants of the outcome.

+Methodology

-Methodology Parental Burden
+Parental Burden

 - 8.4 In each option, there will be a cost to parents and guardians associated with the time involved in checking eligibility and submitting an application with supporting documentation (where required).
 While not necessarily a cash-cost, this time burden is monetised for the purposes of the RIA.
-HMRC12 have devised a methodology to calculate the cost of time spent by customers on the application process.
+HMRC have devised a methodology to calculate the cost of time spent by customers on the application process.
 For their purposes, the method looked at addressing the monetary value of time customers spent interacting with HMRC.
 This methodology is directly applicable to this RIA as the preferred option would see parents interacting with HMRC in this way. - 8.5 The methodology outlined by HMRC uses average hourly earnings data taken from the 2008 Annual Survey of Hours and Earnings (ASHE), chosen for its large coverage of the population (around 150,000 respondents).
-A weakness of the ASHE survey is that it doesn't cover those who are self-employed the inclusion of self employed is estimated to reduce the value of customer time estimated in this manner by a small amount.
+A weakness of the ASHE survey is that it doesn't cover those who are self-employed the inclusion of self employed is estimated to reduce the value of customer time estimated in this manner by a small amount. - 8.6 From the 2008 survey, HMRC used the mean gross hourly pay.
+The equivalent provisional UK 2017 figure for mean gross hourly pay excluding overtime is £16.25. - 8.7 The HMRC method goes onto factor in the proxy wages for non-working individuals.
+As the Offer is only available to those parents who are working, it is appropriate to use the ASHE hourly wage without a separate calculation for non-working individuals. - 8.8 By valuing the customers time using wage data, we are in a sense valuing the burden faced by customers interacting with HMRC as 'unpaid' work.
+Using gross wages as the basis for estimates, HMRC have adjusted these to account for the other employment overheads such as estate costs, superannuation etc. The HMRC methodology paper states that the UK Standard Cost Model (SCM) Manual put together by the Better Regulation Executive, Cabinet Office, 2005 estimates employment overheads as 30% of wages.